-Since 1998, Akamai has developed and provided solutions for global enterprises to build, deliver and secure their digital experiences on our massively distributed worldwide network.
-This platform, which we refer to as Akamai Connected Cloud, is comprised of an edge and cloud architecture and underlying network for cloud computing, security and content delivery services.
-Akamai Connected Cloud spans more than 4,100 edge points-of-presence in approximately 130 countries and nearly 750 cities, with roughly 1,200 network partners.
-With this scale and distribution, Akamai Connected Cloud provides us with visibility and insight into traffic volumes, congestion, attack patterns, vulnerabilities and other activities across the internet's complex intersections of networks and systems.
-Leveraging these insights, Akamai Connected Cloud offers solutions designed to protect our customers from threats and attacks, while empowering them to securely deliver digital experiences to engage, entertain and interact with their customers.
-Akamai Connected Cloud also offers a continuum of computing designed to efficiently build, deploy and secure performant applications and workloads that require single-digit millisecond latency and global reach.
+Since 1998, Akamai has developed and provided solutions for global enterprises to build, deliver secure and secure accelerate their applications and digital experiences on our experiences.
+Our massively distributed worldwide network.
+This platform, which we refer to as Akamai Connected Cloud, global network is comprised of an edge core and cloud architecture and underlying network for cloud computing, security and content delivery services.
+Akamai Connected Cloud spans distributed compute sites, more than 4,100 4,300 edge points-of-presence in approximately 130 countries and nearly 750 over 700 cities, and our underlying global network integrated with roughly 1,200 network partners.
+With this scale and distribution, Akamai Connected Cloud provides us with has visibility and insight into traffic volumes, congestion, attack patterns, vulnerabilities and other activities across the internet's complex intersections of networks and systems.
+Leveraging these insights, Akamai Connected Cloud offers solutions designed to protect our customers from threats and attacks, while empowering them along with full-stack compute solutions to securely build and deliver digital experiences to engage, entertain and interact with their customers.
+Akamai Connected Cloud also offers a continuum of computing designed to efficiently build, deploy and secure performant distributed, low-latency applications and workloads that require single-digit millisecond latency and global reach on our globally distributed network.

 Today, billions of people work, learn, shop, bank, communicate and do more online globally.
 We firmly believe that the internet's role in transforming the way we exchange ideas and information and conduct business is more vital than ever.
-Our strategy is to help continue to drive this transformation by offering compute, security and content delivery services on Akamai Connected Cloud that empower our customers to compete and operate with the scale, resilience and efficiency that their businesses demand.
+Our strategy is to help continue to drive this transformation power and protect business online by offering compute, security and content delivery compute services on Akamai Connected Cloud that empower with the industry-leading reliability, scale and expertise our customers need to compete and operate grow their business with the scale, resilience and efficiency that their businesses demand. confidence.